 – The contractor has freedom of the way the work is completed

 – Services are performed specific to contractor/agreement and they are free to accept/decline additional work

-2. Determine if your Contractor is an “Employee”
+2. Super for Contractors: Determine if your Contractor is an “Employee”

-Employers are required to make contributions towards contractors (even if the contractor quotes with an ABN), defined as employees for super purposes if they meet the below criteria:
+Employers are required to make super contributions for contractors (even if the contractor quotes with an ABN), defined as employees for super purposes if they meet the below criteria:

 - If you pay them under a verbal or written agreement that is wholly or principally for their labour i.e. if more than half of what you pay them is for their labour